Bicycle Routes, Attractions Guide & Travel Tips

 Start your unforgettable bicycling excursion by renting a bike or booking a tour near Bahia Urbana along the southern shore of Old San Juan (more information and map location below).
 You can first ride around Bahia Urbana, then head west on the paved waterfront boardwalk that will take you by the cruise ship piers and Plaza Darsenas along the scenic San Juan Bay.

-Bike Ride along the Historic City Walls & The San Juan Bay
+Ride along the Historic City Walls & The San Juan Bay

-From Bahia Urbana continue west to the entrance of Paseo de la Princesa and onto this historic paved pathway.
+From Bahia Urbana continues west to the entrance of Paseo de la Princesa and onto this historic paved pathway.
 Ride pass the City Walls and take in the views of the beautiful San Juan Bay as you ride along Paseo de la Princesa which connects to Paseo del Morro (by Fort El Morro) right after you pass the historic San Juan Gate.